justlivefree/py-network-socket/README.md

 ---

 For using as core.
-So you can use this package in GUI and CLI libraries or frameworks.
+So you can use this package in GUI or CLI app.
 <br>
 "send_file()" method is for file sharing, and you cannot use this method while chatting.